freenas/freenas-docs/userguide/snippets/alertevents.rst

 conditions, such as volume and disk status, and writes the current conditions to :file:`/var/tmp/alert`.
 The daemon retrieves the current alert status every minute and will change the solid green alert icon to flashing red if a new alert is detected.

+Current alerts can also be viewed from the Shell option of the Console Setup Menu
+(:numref:`Figure %s <console_setup_menu_fig>`)
+or from the Web Shell
+(:numref:`Figure %s <web_shell_fig>`)
+by running :command:`alertcli.py`.
+#ifdef truenas
+This can be useful when the alert originates from the standby node of a :ref:`High Availability (HA) <Failovers>` system.
+#endif truenas

 Some of the conditions that trigger an alert include:

 * used space on a volume goes over 80%